Speech Therapy

 Good to Know

 - Province recognition: Speech-language pathologists are recognized as authorized medical practitioners in Alberta, British Columbia, Manitoba, New Brunswick, Newfoundland and Labrador, Nova Scotia, Ontario, Quebec, and Saskatchewan.
 They are not currently recognized in the Northwest Territories, Nunavut, Prince Edward Island, or Yukon.
-Services rendered in an unrecognized jurisdiction do not qualify.

 - Documents to keep: Receipt showing the provider's name, registration number, date of service, and amount paid.